Nano Laser Peel™ & Contour TRL™ – Ablative Laser Therapies

 Using laser skin resurfacing techniques, L&P Aesthetics treats patients in the Bay Area who have aging, sun-damaged and / or blemished skin.
-Our two erbium lasers, Nano Laser Peel ™and CO2 laser, are both laser skin resurfacing techniques that remove the outer layer of skin to address topical skin issues.
+Our two erbium lasers, the Nano Laser Peel and Contour TRL, are both skin resurfacing techniques that remove the outer layer of skin to address topical skin issues.

-While the lasers treat different conditions, both work by sending brief pulses of high-energy light into the skin and vaporizing damaged skin cells.
+Both lasers work by sending brief pulses of high-energy light into the skin and vaporizing damaged skin cells.
 The laser energy also stimulates underlying layers of skin which encourage the body’s own natural collagen production.
 As the lasered skin heals, smoother, tighter and more healthy skin is encouraged to form in its place.

 Laser skin resurfacing treatments can leave patients with more natural-looking skin by improving such imperfections* as: